 All sewer laterals and building sewers must be inspected prior to the sale and/or transfer of a property.
 The inspection must be performed by a licensed Journeyman or Master Plumber.
 The plumber must submit a completed Sewer Lateral Video Inspection Report, a copy of the video, and proof of licensure to Lower Macungie Township for final review and approval.
-Please note that the plumber does not need to be licensed with the Township, as the Township does not offer a plumber’s license exam.
+Although not required, we highly recommend that an email address is included on the report in order to ensure that results are received prior to closing.
+Videos submitted electronically will not be accepted, as a physical copy of the video must be retained in the property file for at least two years.
+The Township would prefer that videos be submitted on a USB flash drive.
+Also, please note that the plumber does not need to be licensed with the Township, as the Township does not offer a plumber’s license exam.
 If an inspection reveals that repairs are necessary, it is the property owner’s responsibility to conduct that work prior to the sale of a property.

 The Ordinance outlines inspection requirements, results of inspections, the correction of deficiencies/violations, transfer without inspection, violations and penalties, and remedies.

-If you have any general questions about the inspection program, please feel free to email Zach Graves, Water Resource Specialist, or at 610-966-4343 x121.
+If you have any general questions about the inspection program, please contact Zach Graves, Water Resource Specialist, at 610-966-4343 x121.
 If you have questions about the results of an inspection, please contact Mark Danishefsky, Sewer Crew Chief, at 610-966-4343 x122.